-I write and edit arts and culture coverage for Mic, the premier news destination for young people.
-I specialize in TV and film, with an emphasis on representation in pop culture.
+I wrote and edited arts and culture coverage for Mic, the premier news destination for young people.
+In my work there, I specialized in TV and film, with an emphasis on representation in pop culture.
 Read some sample clips at the links below.

 - “This Is What “Gay Television” Has Become in the Past 15 Years — and How It All Began”

 - “‘Falsettos,’ a new Broadway revival, helped me cope with my dad’s death”